mishelashala/zettelkasten/reference/Notes on "The Close of the Marxian System".md

 This is also a common pattern in the Marxian system of thinking.
 When something is declared as a law it is common to encounter examples that contradict such law in logic or the physical world.
 But, instead of revisiting the validity of "the law", Marx dismisses such scenarios.

 ---

-### Where does surplus value comes from

-From those two definitions an obvious question arises: if value is determined by the labor embodied in them, and commodities are exchanged in proportion with the labor they contain.
-Then, where does profit comes from?

-### It doesn't come from the constant capital

-He then tells us that for the Marxian system of thought «the amount of surplus value was not in proportion to the whole amount of the capital employed by the capitalist» (Böhm-Bawerk, 1949, p4), in other words: surplus value doesn't come from the investment in capital made by the capitalist on means of production (machinery, tools, land, etc.).
-This is what is referred as constant capital in the Marxian system.

-### It comes from variable capital

-But if it doesn't come from the capital, where does it come from?
-He then complements the first statement by saying «but only to the amount of the "variable" part—that is, to that part of capital paid in wages» (Böhm-Bawerk, 1949, p4).
-Meaning that surplus value can only come from the workers.
-This is what is referred as variable capital in the Marxian system.

-### Böhm-Bawerk makes re-emphasises this point

-He stresses this point at the end of the sentence by saying «the "constant capital," the capital employed in the purchase of the means of production added no value.» (Böhm-Bawerk, 1949, p4).
-This leaves no room for interpretation.
-The Marxian system is very clear cut about the topic.

-Surplus value can only come from variable capital, not from constant capital.
-Period.

-### [uncomplete thought] how does the capitalist ends up keeping the surplus value

-Böhm-Bawerk argues that the Marxist view on this is clear: «the profit or surplus value falling to the capitalist was the fruit of extortion practiced on the worker.» (Böhm-Bawerk, 1949, p4)

 ## Works Cited